 Anyhow Amorth has been quoted recently saying

-and that that medicine and science can’t solve all illnesses, but some are resolved by exorcism, and his colleague Father Pedro Barrajon says:
+"There is a greater openness towards the devil"and that that medicine and science can’t solve all illnesses, but some are resolved by exorcism, and his colleague Father Pedro Barrajon says:

 “Satanism and the occult are in fashion.”